Vyral/bryan-colemere-recruiting/_posts/2019-05-16-what-will-agents-learn-from-our-new-recruiting-blog.md

 &nbsp;

 Our company has been selling real estate for the last 66 years, so we’ve recently decided to start a real estate career blog called “Utah Real Estate Top Producers.”
-I’ve noticed that a lot of agents have struggled in the last five to 10 years because of changing market conditions.
+We’ve noticed that a lot of agents have struggled in the last five to 10 years because of changing market conditions.
 Each month, we’re going to showcase a new topic and detail what we’ve done to become successful as a team.
 We’ll cover topics such as leads, lead conversion, accountability, coaching, mentorship, changing market conditions, and more.